 Stretch out the aches and hold firm poses to engage your muscles with the low-impact and highly relaxing body awakening.
 Hatha Yoga combines postures (asanas), with conscious breathing (Pranayama), while developing flexibility, endurance, balance, mental clarity, and strength.
 Blocks, mats, and straps are available for use.

 With roots in Chinese Philosophy & Martial Arts, Qigong is a meditative practice used to cultivate and balance Qi.
 Using both active movements and passive still postures that balance body, breath, and mind, to build strength, develop breath control, and increase vitality.
 This class involves light stretching followed by low‐impact slow‐flowing movement, sustainable for all levels.

 This class will help you tap into a deep sense of body awareness and presence as you focus on your breathing and move mindfully through gentle stretches and rejuvenating poses to create space to bring it all inward.
 Set to beautiful music, this class will take you through breathing exercises, deep stretches, self-massage, extended yin yoga poses, and guided body scan meditation.
 Come to this candlelit class to relax your nervous system after a long stressful day.

 Personal training gives you the opportunity to find real, achievable goals and to meet those goals in a safe and timely manner.
-Stop by Mt.
-Scott Community Center or give us a call to get started!
 Sign up for a free Access Discount to receive reduced pricing up to 90% off based on your financial needs.